venkatraj/bizplan/readme.txt

 8. Enter no. of slides to show from above selected category.
 9. Select Service section #1,#2,#3 from the dropdown list.
 10. Select CTA section
-10. Select no. of recent posts to show on home page.
+11. Select no. of recent posts to show on home page.
+12. Enable enable Home Page Carousel Section & choose carousel category
-11. Enable home page content if you want
+13. Enable home page content if you want

 = How to control featured images visibility =